 NASCAR Power Rankings: William Byron back on top, Martin Truex Jr. on the rise

-NASCAR Power Rankings: Byron back on top, Truex on the rise originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Byron back on top, Truex on the rise originally appeared on NBC Sports Boston

 Martin Truex Jr. is back in victory lane.